2014

 Ever heard of Toastmasters?
 The website’s definition is a tad dry IMO, so my Toastmaster friend Hitesh Parmar (Distinguished TM) has helped with his definition:

 Here’s the evaluation form he made for the Markham Toastmasters.
-It is given out after each speech where everyone briefly fills out what best applies.
+It is given out after each speech where everyone briefly fills out ONLY what best applies.
 At the end of the meeting those who spoke get an envelope filled with these.

 Speeches ranged from